Download the full EventWatch Spotlight Report here

 As part of its response to the loss of the sterilization capacity at Sterigenics’ Willowbrook facility and Viant’s Grand Rapids plant—and to the mounting environmental and health concerns about EtO generally—FDA said in its March 26, 2019 announcement that it is working with sterilization experts and other stakeholders to identify methods to use lower levels of EtO in sterilization to reduce environmental exposure risks.
 The agency and stakeholders will also explore “new sterilization agents or processes that don’t come with the same environmental risks [as EtO] but still enable … safe and effective sterilization.”

-In the short term, FDA urged medical product manufacturers using the Sterigenics or Viant facilities “to begin assessing any potential downstream impacts of the closures on device distribution through their supply chain to end users (such as health care facilities), and ultimately on patient care.”
-To support manufacturers who need to find alternate sources of sterilization, FDA promised to expedite its review of site change submissions.
+In the short term, FDA urged medical product manufacturers using the Sterigenics or Viant facilities “to begin assessing any potential downstream impacts of the closures on device distribution through their supply chain to end-users (such as health care facilities), and ultimately on patient care.”
+To support manufacturers who need to find alternate sources of sterilization, the FDA promised to expedite its review of site change submissions.

 Resilinc customers had a full six months advance warning—and five months warning in advance of the Illinois EPA’s action against Sterigenics—to being such assessments.
 “Today, many healthcare providers are scrambling to deal with impending shortages of medical devices due to the constraints in sterilization capacity,” said Resilinc CEO Bindiya Vakil.
 “My team and I are especially gratified that we were able to alert our customers many months in advance of these public announcements by the Illinois EPA and U.S. FDA.”